nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_BASICS.md

 After the information about the company, I want to list all of the employees.
 I **could** just hard code them right inside my kennel component, but as a good developer, I try to adhere to the *Single Responsibility Principle* whenever I can.

 Therefore, I'm going to create another component for displaying employees.
+Just copy pasta this code into `index.js` right below the **`Kennel`** class.

 ```js
 class EmployeeList extends Component {